grafana/agent/docs/sources/flow/reference/stdlib/join.md

 # join

-Join all items in an array into a string, using a character as separator.
+`join` all items in an array into a string, using a character as separator.

 ```river
 join(list, separator)